wanmingz/investment_assistant/README.md

 AI-powered personal investment assistant application to help you manage investment trends, trade ideas, and trade records.

+## My Core Belief

+I believe investing is one of the fairest systems in the world.

+In the market, price doesn't care about your background, where you grew up, your school, or your network.
+Everyone sees the same price.
+Everyone has access to information.

+What truly makes the difference is understanding — and understanding can be improved through learning and effort.

+Technology and AI accelerate this fairness:

+• Tech makes information transparent
+• AI lowers the learning barrier
+• Automation removes emotional bias

+In the past, wealth was distributed by connections and privilege.
+Today, through technology and investing, wealth is increasingly distributed by cognition.

+My goal is to build tools that help more people gain clarity, make smarter decisions, and participate in this fairness — not just as observers, but as active participants shaping their own financial future.

 ## Features

 ### 1. 📊 6-Month Investment Trends Weekly Updates